Seniorcaptain/Detection-lab/README.md

 - Telemetry generation tools to create realistic network traffic and attack scenarios.

 ## Steps
-*drag & drop screenshots here or use Imgur and reference them using imgsrc

-Every screenshot should have some text explaining what the screenshot is about.

 Example below.

 *Ref 1: Network Diagram* Home page for Nessus ![welcomepage](https://github.com/Seniorcaptain/Detection-lab/assets/36276653/a3d2777f-ef21-478c-bf4e-5020c85e4d1b)